 Predicting fetal lung maturity and assessing the risk of developing neonatal respiratory distress syndrome, when performed during 32 to 39 weeks gestation

-Useful in cases in which lamellar body count results are indeterminate
+Cases in which lamellar body count results are indeterminate

 Lamellar body count (LBC):

-Amniotic fluid LBC >50,000/mcL is predictive of fetal lung maturity.
+-Amniotic fluid LBC >50,000/mcL is predictive of fetal lung maturity.

-Amniotic fluid LBC <15,000/mcL is suggestive of fetal lung immaturity and increased risk of neonatal respiratory distress syndrome (RDS).
+-Amniotic fluid LBC <15,000/mcL is suggestive of fetal lung immaturity and increased risk of neonatal respiratory distress syndrome (RDS).

 The main value of fetal lung maturity testing is predicting the absence of RDS.
 An immature test result for fetal lung maturity is less reliable in predicting the presence of RDS.(1)

 -Lecithin/sphingomyelin ratio (L/S) ratio <2.5 and phosphatidylglycerol (PG) absent: immature